+The women of Louis XIV began for him as a teenager.
 When he reached 15 years of age, Anne decided it was time for her son to become a man.
 After considering acceptable ladies for the job — none too buxom and none too ambitious — Anne chose one of her ladies in waiting, “One-Eyed” Kate.

 Louis XIV’s biographer, Antonia Fraser, says Kate was 39 years old when she was made to lie in wait for the young Dauphin (heir apparent) so as to educate him in the ways of the bedroom.